9-11 December 2016

 We are therefore interested in exploring where, when, how and why political masculinities can and have served as agents of change at, and across, different levels of analysis.
 This may include, but is not limited to, the individual; interpersonal; situational; contextual; discursive; representational and/or ideological.

-If you have any questions regarding the programme, please see the Contact Us page for the relevant email details.
+If you have any questions about the conference programme, please see the Contact us page for the relevant email details.